-“Aging is becoming” is a slogan that has inspired my work and my life ever since it came out in the 1990s.
+“Aging is becoming” a slogan that has inspired my work and my life ever since it came out in the 1990s.
 To become, of course, implies change whether we want it or not.
 But the “becomingness” aspect of aging, the how well it suits you, depends on choices that you make, often without an ounce of awareness.
-Embracing natural beauty workshops is so becoming; it brings so much awareness.
+Embracing Natural Beauty Workshops is so becoming; it brings so much awareness.

 What do cinnamon, nasal decongestants, aging, hot showers, rayon and nylon gloves, soap, raw apples, cranberry crackers, oral contraceptives, and air travel have in common?* What do you eat?
 How does your heredity and your environment affect you?
 What kind of lifestyle do you have?
-Do you think most of the past, of the present or of the future?
+Do you think most in the past, in the present or in the future?
 Who are your friends?
 The quality of all those factors affect the aging process.

 Fortunately, aging offers the beautiful possibility of hindsight.
 At some point you realize that you have carried everything you have become since you were a child, the seeds and roots of the good, the bad, the ugly, the brightness, the spiritual, the beautiful and the nothingness.
 You may look back on the insecure 15-year old you.
 She thought she needed to change herself and the world to make it acceptable.
 She was in such pain.
 Today, you take her in your arms with great tenderness and embrace her to re-assure her.
 You can travel through time and do that with any part of the self that felt hurt or abandoned.